bourilkov/UFDimuAnalysisInitial/README.md

 You can see how the code runs in bdt/studies/h2mumu/BasicTrainAndTest.cxx.
 Again there is a makefile to compile the executable.
 See run.sh for an example of how to run the code.

 ## 5 - Limits
-The limit setting code takes in the root files from categorize.cxx with the options --binning=-4 --var=dimu_mass_KaMu.
+The limit setting code takes in the root files from categorize.cxx with the options --binning=-4 --var=dimu_mass_KaMu --sig_xlumi=0.
+Binning -4 sets an unblinded singal region, fine binning, and a wide range, while sig_xlumi=0 makes sure the signal histograms are not scaled by the xsec times lumi since higgs combine will automatically do this.
 You can also run bias studies.
 Here is the info needed to set up the code.

 ```
 cd ~